Yes, broadcaster Marv Albert retiring after NBA East finals - WTMJ

 Albert will call the series for TNT.
 He has been with Turner Sports for 22 years, 19 as an NBA play-by-play announcer.

-Albert, known for his signature “Yes!” call, has covered everything from football and boxing to hockey, baseball and tennis.
+Albert, known for his signature “Yes!” call, turns 80 next month.
+He has covered everything from football and boxing to hockey, baseball and tennis.

 But he is linked most to basketball, having called 13 NBA Finals and 25 All-Star Games for NBC and Turner, along with the Dream Team’s romp to the gold medal in the 1992 Barcelona Olympics.